Peer-Academic Mentor Program

 - Assist students with source-based writing (how to use Galileo; how to evaluate sources)

 - Help students identify and access campus resources they might need

 How can I share feedback on my experience with a PAM?

 Faculty will be asked to complete a survey on their experience with a PAM at the end of each semester.
-Faculty can also contact Dr. Klein or Dr. Parrott at any time to share feedback or ask questions.
+Faculty can also contact Mr. Lyons or Dr. Sansbury at any time to share feedback or ask questions.